 What is mindfulness mediation?
-We already possess the ability to observe when we’re happy or sad We just have to pay attention and not judge ourselves or others.
+You already possess the ability to observe when you're happy or sad.
+You just have to pay attention and not judge yourself or others.

 Remember the last time you felt happy or sad and just sat back and observed the situation?
 It’s not always easy.
 Training your mind to watch without letting your thoughts and your inner critic run amok has numerous benefits.

 Stress can be harmful.
 That’s why practicing mindfulness meditation can counteract tension and boost inner calmness.